 - Misdiagnosis – Misdiagnosis is one of the most common medical mistakes, and can leave patients suffering unnecessarily.
 Not being treated for an illness you do have and being treated for something you do not have is often a deadly combination.
 Also covered under the misdiagnosis umbrella is missed diagnosis, when a doctor issues a false clean bill of heath, thus losing precious treatment time.

 - Surgical, Anesthesia, and Radiology Errors – Simple errors can be deadly when in hospitals and medical facilities.
 Often, these errors stem from lack of attention and care by the medical personnel.
 This happens for many reasons, from overtired workers to communication barriers to a lack of training.
 Regardless of the reason, it’s important to get to the bottom of why a patient was seriously injured.

-In Arizona, there are three elements that we must prove to be successful in a medical malpractice case:
+In Arizona, there are three elements that we must prove to be successful in your case: